sbb-design-systems/lyne-components/src/elements/expansion-panel/expansion-panel/readme.md

 The `expanded` attribute is used to correctly set the `aria-expanded` attribute on the header and the `aria-hidden` attribute on the content.

+### Disabled elements

+Generally speaking, `disabled` elements are considered a bad pattern for a11y.
+They are invisible to assistive technology and do not provide the reason for which they are disabled.
+To partially address the problem, disabled elements are kept focusable (other interactions are still prevented).
+Still, the consumer's responsible for providing the reason for a disabled element.

 <!-- Auto Generated Below -->

 ## Properties